bcarr092/pyCovertAudio/README.md

 ### Documentation and Tests

 To build all the documentation for pyCovertAudio and its dependencies run `make doc`.
-The generated documentation will be generated in `../bin/doc`.
+The generated documentation will be placed in `../bin/doc`.

 To execute tests to ensure that the dependant libraries (e.g., CAHAL and CSignal) are running correctly run `make test`.